-Anova Metals Limited (ASX: AWV) (Anova or the Company) is pleased to advise that it has received assay results for a further approximately 2,500 soil samples from this year's exploration program at its 100%-owned Big Springs Gold Project (Big Springs) in Nevada, US.
+Anova Metals Limited (ASX: AWV) (Anova or the Company) is pleased to advise that it has received further assay results for another two batches of soil samples from last year's exploration program at its 100%-owned Big Springs Gold Project (Big Springs) in Nevada, US.

-Approximately 5,500 soil samples were collected at Big Springs in recent months over an area of approximately 17 km2.
-This sampling was designed to evaluate the gold mineralisation potential at Jacks Creek, Golden Dome South and Mac Ridge (see Anova ASX release dated 20 September 2021).
-Assay results for approximately 1,500 samples were previously received and released, with the identification of multiple significant gold anomalies at both Jacks Creek and Golden Dome South (see Anova ASX release dated 7 December 2021).
+Approximately 5,500 soil samples were collected at Big Springs in 2021 over an area of approximately 17 km2.
+This sampling was designed to evaluate the gold mineralisation potential at Jacks Creek, Mac Ridge North and Golden Dome South (see Anova ASX release dated 20 September 2021).